sokolicA/help/git/general.md

 This means the last stashed changes will be the first to be restored with the `pop` option.
 You can however pop a stash of your choosing by adding the refernce to the stash. `git stash pop 1` to apply and drop the previous stash whilst preserving the last stash in the stashed area.

+Use cases:
+- interrupted workflow (stash changes, do the urgent task, pop the changes back in);
+- unable to pull remote due to conflicting changes (stash conflicts, pull, pop back in);
+- save unrelated changes for future use (stage changes and stash staged);
+- testing partial commits (check the link).